Projects

 Hidden history on your doorstep

-Roots in Time is a National Lottery Heritage Fund and Arts Council England project to explore and share the archaeology of a new woodland at Norton, near Evesham.
+Roots in Time was generously funded by The National Lottery Heritage Fund and Arts Council England to explore and share the archaeology of a new woodland at Norton, near Evesham.
 During summer 2022, a community excavation investigated millennia of stories buried within this landscape.
-Geophysical survey of the site had revealed an Iron Age/ Romano-British settlement, trackways and possibly earlier prehistoric activity too.
+Geophysical survey of the site had revealed an Iron Age or Romano-British settlement, trackways and possibly earlier prehistoric activity too.
 Thanks to the excavation, we now have a window into what really went on, who lived there and when.

-The woodland, wildflower meadows and wetland have been designed around the archaeology and will become a new public green space – New Farm Nature Reserve – owned by Worcestershire County Council and accessed from The Valley.
+The woodland, wildflower meadows and wetland have been designed around the archaeology and is now a new public green space – New Farm Nature Reserve – owned by Worcestershire County Council and accessed from The Valley.
+Find out below how to get there and what you’ll find on site.

 Directions to New Farm Nature Reserve